Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 - Working from office helps be more efficient and keep work-life balance.
 - Refactoring helps fix a bug.
-- Writing documentation helps better understand what you've done, structurise gained knowledge and release memory.<br>
+- Writing documentation helps better understand what you've done, structurise gained knowledge and release memory.
   Once important details are covered, you can forget about it and easily switch to the next task.